graphql/graphql-spec/spec/Section 6 -- Execution.md

   * Let {subscriptionType} be the root Subscription type in {schema}.
   * Assert: {subscriptionType} is an Object type.
-  * Let {groupedFieldSet} be the result of {CollectFields(subscriptionType, selectionSet, variableValues)}.
+  * Let {groupedFieldSetExcludingIntrospection} be the result of {CollectFields(subscriptionType, selectionSet, variableValues, true)}.
-  * If {groupedFieldSet} does not have exactly one entry, throw a query error.
+  * If {groupedFieldSetExcludingIntrospection} does not have exactly one entry, throw a query error.
-  * Let {fields} be the value of the first entry in {groupedFieldSet}.
+  * Let {fields} be the value of the first entry in {groupedFieldSetExcludingIntrospection}.
   * Let {fieldName} be the name of the first entry in {fields}.
     Note: This value is unaffected if an alias is used.
   * Let {field} be the first entry in {fields}.